Shihabul-glitch/Sending-i-bus-Sensor-Data-from-Drone-to-Flysky-Transmitter/README.md

+# How to use:
+1. I have used the ibusBM library but with a little modification.
+This library is tested on ESP Core 3.3.0 only and on ESP32 DevKit V1 30 pin version.
+   # The modifications:
+   1. Changed line 116 to 119 to make it compatible with the esp32 core 3.X
+   2. Changed the MaxNumberofSensor from 10 to 15
+   3. This works for 14 sensors though the offical flysky manual states that it can take up to 15 sensor.
+This is probably due to the libraries coding strategy.
+   4. The sensor ID provided in the library are not for flysky fs i6. only id 0x01, 0x02 and 0x03 works 0x01 for temperature, 0x02 for RPM and 0x03 for voltage.
+Eaqch of this Sensor data has their own scaling factor. such as 400 means 0 degree celicus.
+For voltage 50 means .5V .
+For RPM there is no scaling factor.
+2. Upload the ibusBM library inside Arduino/libraries folder.
+Then use the codes given.
 # Sending-i-bus-Sensor-Data-from-Drone-to-Flysky-Transmitter
 This code is only tested for ESP32 Devkit-v1 30 pin version Only the FSIA10B 10 channel receiver is tested.